-“No. They are six Kingdom in total.
-Each Kingdom represents the six Legendary Creatures that tend to wreck havoc on this land.
+“No. There are six Kingdom in total.
+Each Kingdom represents the six Legendary Creatures that tend to wreak havoc on this land.
 They are Kingdom of Leviathan, Kingdom of Hydra, Kingdom of the Black Gryphon, and finally the Kingdom of Titan.
 Each is ruled by their respective King.”

 “I see.
-Then your grandfather is part of the Kingdom of Dragon correct.
+Then your grandfather is part of the Kingdom of Dragon.
 How far is it away from here?”

-“It’s a three day trip.
-Duke Hon’s territory is small and it lives right next to the Forgotten Forest.
-The land’s not as fertile as the other territories around the Kingdom, honestly I don’t get why Uncle Jeremy and grandfather pride themselves over the pitiful land.
-Our family is considered the laughing stock out of the whole kingdom and they want me to take up that position?”
-Phil stated with disgust.
+“It’s a three-day trip.
+Duke Hon’s territory is small, and it lives right next to the Forgotten Forest.
+The land’s not as fertile as the other territories around the Kingdom.
+I don’t get why Uncle Jeremy and grandfather pride themselves over the pitiful land.
+Our family is considered the laughing stock out of the whole Kingdom, and they want me to take up that position?”
+Phil started with disgust.
 “I rather not associate myself with them at all.”

 “Well, from your grandmother’s perspective, it is her home.
 Wouldn’t that be enough to protect it?”

 Phil was quiet for a moment.
-It seem like I did hit a nerve somewhere in his heart for him to not rebuttle me.
+It seems like I did hit a nerve somewhere in his heart for him to not rebuttal me.

 “You’re right.
 I’m only going to do this for grandma.
 Not for grandpa or Uncle Jeremy.
 Nor for my parents either.”
 Phil stared up at the ceiling.
 His resolution affirmed.

 Phil was an interesting character in his own way.
 Prickly like a cactus, but soft when it only matters to his grandmother.
 In a sense, someone that would take time to get to know.
-Just being in this household was fascinating in its self.
-In one day, so many different things happened that if felt like a hurricane had pass through, but even so, it was a delightful experience.
+Just being in this household was fascinating in itself.
+In one day, so many different things happened that felt like a hurricane had passed through, but even so, it was a delightful experience.
 I knew if I stuck around with this family a little bit longer, I could enjoy a lot more of the exciting new things this world had to offer.